mafradb/academic-kickstart/content/authors/fruzsina/_index.md

 #- Visitors
 ---

 I am a PhD candidate in Economics at the University of Calgary.
-My main research interests are Political Economy, Gender Economics, and Labour Economics.
+My main research interests are Labour Economics, Political Economy, and Gender Economics.

-I expect to graduate in 2020 and will be available for interviews at the 2019 Canadian Economics Employment Exchange (CEEE) in Toronto.
+I expect to graduate in 2021 and will be available for interviews on this year's virtual European, Canadian, and American job markets.

+{{% staticref "files/cv201910.pdf" %}}See my CV{{% /staticref %}}